Almarch/kafka/README.md

 ### Step 3 - Stylistic imprinting on Kafka

-Finally, the French litterature model is trained at the boudary of overfitting on the target book, the French translation of The Castle by Kafka.
-This step uses 2048 token long sequences of the book, with a stride of 512, yielding 4 shuffled "pseudo-epochs" (each token of the book is seen 4 times).
+Finally, the French litterature model and more specifically its previously pre-trained LoRA are fine-tuned on the target book: the French translation of The Castle by Kafka.
+This step takes as input 2048 token long sequences of the book, with a stride of 512, yielding 4 shuffled "pseudo-epochs" (each token of the book is seen 4 times).

 - `docker exec -it kafka python 1c_prepare_kafka.py`
 - `docker exec -it kafka python 2c_train_kakfa_QLoRA.py`